 When we think of a wireless internet connection, we imagine an invisible force that can permeate through anything.
-Internet speeds have grown increasingly fast throughout the years, and we expect nothing less than immediate service.
+Home internet speeds have grown increasingly fast throughout the years, and we expect nothing less than immediate service.
 That is why it can feel frustrating to deal with lagging, buffering, and slow internet speeds.
 Before you throw your router out the window, you might want to double-check that these five things aren’t interfering with your wireless connection.

 Wi-Fi works a lot like a busy highway.
 When you think of it that way, you can picture Bluetooth devices as motorcyclists on the road.
 Bluetooth works by frequency hopping all along the broadband network, skipping nearly 1600 times in one second.
 As such, if your Bluetooth device hops onto the same frequency as your Wi-Fi network, you can expect some delays.